 The proper function of our manufacturing equipment is an important element in our effectively operating our business.
 We own and use several unique manufacturing machines, some of which are aging and sometimes malfunction, causing disruptions and occasionally even cessation of our manufacturing activities, which adversely affects our business.
-It is possible that substantial funds may be required to repair or replace our unique machinery, which may not be available to us.
-Further, the repair or replacement of certain machinery could be a long process.
-In some cases, machinery suppliers stop supporting and repairing such manufacturing equipment.
-Machinery failure could cause a cessation of our manufacturing activities for a significant period of time, which may have a material adverse effect on our business, financial condition, results of operations and cash flows.
+It is possible that substantial funds may be required to repair or replace our production machinery, for which replacements or replacement parts may not be readily available to us.
+Machinery failure could cause a cessation of our manufacturing activities for a significant period of time, which may have a material adverse effect on our business, financial condition and results of operations.